veller/ardidas/features-todo.md

 # list of features to do

-- fix 404 when accessing some products' page
-- responsiveness
+- add sleleton loading to reviews inside product page
-- search on home page
+- add search feature to home page
-- unit tests
-- success and cancel pages